PlatONnetwork/docs/docs/PlatON经济方案.md

 #### Initial release

 LAT's initial issuance is distributed to the Founding Team, LatticeX Foundation, Research Fund, Ecosystem Fund, Developer Fund, Private Round and Reserve in a certain proportion.
-This is achieved by writing the allocated account and balance parameter information into the genesis block configuration.
-And introduce the corresponding locking mechanism.
+This is achieved by writing the allocated account and balance parameter information into the genesis block configuration, and introduce the corresponding locking mechanism.

 <img src="/docs/img/en/PlatON_economic_plan.assets/Initial distribution.jpg" alt="Initial distribution"/>